Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Styled links, quite simplified but should be easier to work with for now.
 - Added styling for `figcaption`, tied color and size to `small`'s size for consistency.
 - The revamped `core` module seems to be about `200bytes` heavier than the old one, but certain things will probably be optimized over time.

+## 20171020

+- Merged PR #105, upgrading aesthetics.

+## 20171021

+- Started working on the **Gluon** website, just to get a taste for what it will look like and get some feedback.